Recombinant human IL-2 protein (Qk089)

 The IL-2 gene encodes interleukin-2, a cytokine crucial for T-cell proliferation, activation, and survival, playing a key role in immune response and regulation.

 IL-2 primarily binds to the IL-2 receptor (IL-2R), which has three subunits: alpha (CD25), beta (CD122), and gamma (CD132).
-This binding initiates signalling pathways such as JAK-STAT, MAPK and PI3K-AKT pathways that promote T-cell growth, differentiation, and survival.
+This binding initiates signaling pathways such as JAK-STAT, MAPK and PI3K-AKT pathways that promote T-cell growth, differentiation, and survival.

 The IL-2 receptor (IL-2R) mediates interleukin-2 signaling, promoting T-cell proliferation, activation, and survival.
 It regulates immune responses, maintains immune homeostasis, and stimulates other immune cells, contributing to a balanced and effective adaptive immune response.